analogchipper/NanoArchitects_Chipathon2026/README.md

 **System Simulation Results**

 #### EC TIA System Linearity
-Full-system simulations under load indicate a maximum linear TIA current limit of 340 µA.
+Full-system simulations under load(worst case load value was taken 100pF) indicate a maximum linear TIA current limit of 340 µA.
 This comfortably exceeds the requirements of our target application, as the most demanding sensor (Carbon Monoxide) reaches a maximum output of only 102 µA at 1000 ppm.
 The table below characterizes the TIA's linearity up to this physical saturation limit (Mean Absolute Deviation: 1.97%).

 | Vref (V) | I (µA) | Vout Calculated (V) | Vout Simulated (V) | Deviation (%) |
 | :--- | :--- | :--- | :--- | :--- |